-More comprehensive and stringent regulation in the U.S. Gulf of Mexico has materially increased costs and delays in offshore oil and natural gas exploration and production operations.
+More comprehensive and stringent regulation in the Gulf of America has materially increased costs and delays in offshore oil and natural gas exploration and production operations.

-In the U.S. Gulf of Mexico, regulatory initiatives are continually developed and implemented at the federal level to prevent major well control incidents.
-The Department of Interior ("DOI") through the BOEM and the Bureau of Safety and Environmental Enforcement ("BSEE"), has issued a variety of regulations and Notices to Lessees and Operators ("NTLs"), intended to impose additional safety, permitting and certification requirements applicable to exploration, development and production activities in the U.S. Gulf of Mexico.
-These regulatory initiatives effectively slowed down the pace of drilling and production operations in the U.S. Gulf of Mexico as adjustments were being made in operating procedures, certification requirements and lead times for inspections, drilling applications and permits, and exploration and production plan reviews, and as the federal agencies evolved into their present-day bureaus.
+In the Gulf of America, regulatory initiatives are continually developed and implemented at the federal level to prevent major well control incidents.
+The Department of Interior ("DOI") through the BOEM and the Bureau of Safety and Environmental Enforcement ("BSEE"), has issued a variety of regulations and Notices to Lessees and Operators ("NTLs"), intended to impose additional safety, permitting and certification requirements applicable to exploration, development and production activities in the Gulf of America.
+These regulatory initiatives effectively slowed down the pace of drilling and production operations in the Gulf of America as adjustments were being made in operating procedures, certification requirements and lead times for inspections, drilling applications and permits, and exploration and production plan reviews, and as the federal agencies evolved into their present-day bureaus.
 On May 15, 2019, BSEE published a final rule with an effective date of July 15, 2019 that revises requirements for well design, well control, casing, cementing, real-time monitoring (RTM), and subsea containment.
 These revisions modify regulations pertaining to offshore oil and gas drilling, completions, workovers, and decommissioning in accordance with Executive and Secretary of the Interior's Orders.
-Key features of the well control regulations include requirements for blowout preventers (BOPs), double shear rams, third-party reviews of equipment, real time monitoring data, safe drilling margins, centralizers, inspections and other reforms related to well design and control, casing, cementing and control, casing, cementing and subsea containment.
-For a discussion of recent drilling and climate change executive orders signed by President

-Biden, see the risk factor earlier in this 10-K titled "Our business, operations and financial condition may be directly and indirectly adversely affected by political, economic and environmental circumstances, and changes in laws and regulations, in the countries and regions in which we operate."
+Key features of the well control regulations include requirements for blowout preventers (BOPs), double shear rams, third-party reviews of equipment, real time monitoring data, safe drilling margins, centralizers, inspections and other reforms related to well design and control, casing, cementing and subsea containment.
+For a discussion of recent drilling and climate change executive orders signed by former President Biden and the potential impact of the new Trump Administration on these orders, see the risk factor earlier in this 10-K titled "Our business, operations and financial condition may be directly and indirectly adversely affected by political, economic and environmental circumstances, and changes in laws and regulations, in the countries and regions in which we operate."

 In addition to the array of new or revised safety, permitting and certification requirements developed and implemented by the DOI in the past few years, there have been a variety of proposals to change existing laws and regulations that could affect offshore development and production, such as, for example, a proposal to significantly increase the minimum financial responsibility demonstration required under the Oil Pollution Act of 1990.
 To the extent the existing regulatory initiatives implemented and pursued over the past few years or any future restrictions, whether through legislative or regulatory means or increased or broadened permitting and enforcement programs, foster uncertainties or delays in our offshore oil and natural gas development or exploration activities, then such conditions may have a material adverse effect on our business, financial condition and results of operations.
-Any other new rules, regulations or legal initiatives by BOEM or other governmental authorities, including as a result of the current Presidential administration, that impose more stringent requirements regarding financial assurances, moratoria on new leases or otherwise adversely affecting our offshore activities could result in increased costs.
-In particular, as noted above, the current Presidential administration supports limitations on oil and gas exploration and production on federal areas.
-These restrictions and similar restrictions that may be issued in the future may limit our operations and adversely impact our future financial results.
+Any other new rules, regulations or legal initiatives by BOEM or other governmental authorities that impose more stringent requirements regarding financial assurances, moratoria on new leases or otherwise adversely affecting our offshore activities could result in increased costs, limit our operations and adversely impact our future financial results.